MuoboTone/outreachy-contributions/README.md

 #### 💡Overall Assessment:
    The ECE model outperforms the Morgan model across all four confusion matrix metrics.
 It has better detection of both positive and negative classes, with fewer errors in both directions.

    This suggests that the ECE approach might be capturing more meaningful patterns in the data for this classification task compared to the Morgan approach.

-   The models performs well, with an of ROC-AUC (0.88+) matching many published Tox21 challenge models, though teir PR-AUC (~0.63 - 0.67) shows room for improvement.
-While the current results are promising, it can be better thus they aren't satisfactory.
+   The models performs well, with an of ROC-AUC (0.88+) matching many published [Tox21 challenge models](https://www.frontiersin.org/research-topics/2954/tox21-challenge-to-build-predictive-models-of-nuclear-receptor-and-stress-response-pathways-as-media), though teir PR-AUC (~0.63 - 0.67) shows room for improvement.

+   This means that the models were about 88% accurate in figuring out whether a compound belonged to the positive or negative class.

+   But because we have a lot more negative cases in our data than positive ones, the ROC curve might make our model seem better than it actually is.
+Even if the model wrongly classifies some negative cases, the overall rate of those mistakes (the False Positive Rate) will look small because there are just so many true negatives to begin with.
+Basically if it only correctly predicts true negatives and wrongly predicts all true positives, it's ROC-AUC might still be high.

+   The Area Under the precision-recall Curve (PR-AUC) score is [0.68 - 0.64], which suggests that the models aren't too good at predictions for the minority class.
+This due to the imbalanced dataset.
+This means that I have to find another technique to simulate class balance, because while SMOTE and `scale-pos-weight` improved performance, theres still a huge error rate especially in predicting true positives as false negatives.

 *Both models are more thoroughly evaluated in the [evaluation notebooks](https://github.com/MuoboTone/outreachy-contributions/tree/main/notebooks/model%20evaluation).*